abienvenu/Kyela/README.md

 * Easy integration from remote websites
 * Aggregate/Anonymous mode, for events with lots of participants: the grid only displays total numbers, you can add yourself, then you get a personal link to modify/delete your participation
 * Integration with personal agendas ?
+* Ability to restrict access to some admin buttons (edit choices, edit poll...) ?
 * Make a logo, a favicon

 [![SensioLabsInsight](https://insight.sensiolabs.com/projects/bca46a72-4438-47e7-b629-4b9926e802a6/big.png)](https://insight.sensiolabs.com/projects/bca46a72-4438-47e7-b629-4b9926e802a6)